radiantlogicinc/iddm-connector-sdk-documentation/tutorials/getting-started/README.md

 }
 ```

-Finally, update `search()` to get the user from the PennAveIAM server:
+Next, update `PennAveConnector.search()` to take a different action based on the search scope:

 ```java
 @Override